9. Type Casting

 real[2] y = as<real[2]>(v);

-Casting non-variable empty vectors [] is not allowed, because a literal empty vector does not have a type.
+Casting non-variable empty arrays [] is not allowed, because a literal empty array does not have a type.

-Conversions between matrix types are also possible.
-The process is exactly like Vector to Vector except padding and truncation can occur in both dimensions.
+Conversions between arrays of any dimension are possible.
+The process is exactly like Array to Array except padding and truncation can occur in all dimensions.
 For example:

 // Convert to an integer matrix.